xc308/XC_Work/README.md

 # HMHD_Sp
-This is the GitHub repository for the manuscript "_Highly Multivariate High-dimensionality Spatial Stochastic Processes -- A Mixed Conditional Approach_."
+This is the GitHub repository for the manuscript "_Highly Multivariate High-dimensionality Large-scale Spatial Stochastic Processes -- A Mixed Conditional Approach_."

 ## Contents